sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-04/fiori-ios-scpms-teched19-04.md

     ```

-    You're done for now, we will go into detail about how the Chart data is structured at a later point.
+    You're done for now, you will go into detail about how the Chart data is structured at a later point.

 [DONE]
 [ACCORDION-END]